Imbasava/Application-Monitoring-Using-Docker/README.md

 # 🔍 Log Analytics Platform

 A real-time, Dockerized monitoring platform that collects, processes, stores, and visualizes logs from a REST API using Kafka, PostgreSQL, and Grafana.
+Kafka handles high-throughput log streaming, PostgreSQL stores structured metrics, and Grafana provides real-time performance dashboards.
+The entire system is containerized with Docker for easy deployment and scalability.
+Ideal for modern DevOps workflows requiring real-time observability and insights into API performance.

 ---